-T 1 • (Sellor q last to g resp schooling evidenced in your practice?
-What are your hopes for the future of education and classroom learning?
-What is the relevance of a "dispositional change" (Tanaka, 2016) within learning for you? ect a different topic/theme juestion to respond to from week.
-You may also choose o deeper within a topic in it ponse to posts presented by r peers.) response due by Thursday, November 26 th Continue working on Personal Teaching Philosophy Paper November 30 th - December 4th Review- Edmunds, Nickel and Badley (2015), chapter 6 • Where were you two years ago, and where are you now in your 'teacher' journey?
+2016) within learning for you?
+(Select a different topic/theme or question to respond to from last week.
+You may also choose to go deeper within a topic in response to posts presented by your peers.)
+November 30-December 4 Review- Edmunds, Nickel and Badley (2015), chapter 6 Where were you two years ago, and where are you now in your 'teacher' journey?
 What conversations have you been having with your colleagues, practicing teachers, and friends/family about educational and your perspective as a teacher?
-Discussion post due by Tuesday, December 1 st ; response due by Thursday, December 3 rd December 7 th - 11 th What metaphor explains how you envision your teaching practices, views, values, and desires?
-Personal Philosophy Assignment due Thursday, December 10 th
+Discussion post due by Tuesday, December 1st; response due by Thursday, December 3rd Continue working on Personal Teaching Philosophy Paper December 7-11 Work on Personal Education Philosophy What metaphor explains how you envision your teaching practices, views, values, and desires?
+What metaphor Personal Philosophy Assignment due Thursday, December 10 th

-Requirements:
+Requirements